DARTH-git/state-transition-model-dynamics/README.md

 # A Multidimensional Array Representation of State-transition Model Dynamics
 This GitHub repository provides the code of the method and exemplary cohort state-tranistion model (cSTM) explained in the following manuscript:

-- Krijkamp EM, Alarid-Escudero F, Enns EA, Pechlivanoglou P, Hunink MGM, Jalal HJ.
+- Krijkamp EM, Alarid-Escudero F, Enns EA, Pechlivanoglou P, Hunink MGM, Yang A, Jalal HJ.
 A multidimensional array representation of state-transition model dynamics.
+Medical Decision Making, (provisional accepted 2019)

 We recommend to first read the manuscript before using the code.
-The "Supplementary file_R code of the stylistic 3-state model.R" file has the same code included in the appendix of the paper, while the Markdown folder contains a more detailed description of the cSTM and the link between the code and the equations in the manuscript .
+The "Supplementary material_array_appraoch_R code of the stylistic 3-state model.R" file has the same code included in the appendix of the paper.
+The Markdown folder contains a more detailed description of the cSTM and the link between the code and the equations in the manuscript.

+In addition to that we provide code showing who to incorporate transition rewards using the cohort trace approach.
+This code can be found in the "Supplementary material_cohort_trace_approach_R code of the stylistic 3-state model.R" file.
+We compare the cohort trace approach and the array approach in the "Supplementarty material_compare appraoches.R" code.

+Besides a comparison of the cohort trace approach and the array approach we also performed a sensitivity analysis to see how the number of cycles and the number of health states are influencing the performance of the different appraoched.

+All code is explained in more detail in the markdown files.

 ## Full list of Contributors: